RRechzEXE/NightLoad/README.md

 NightLoad with Aria2 is based on the aria2 Open Source Project.
 The goal is built on aria2 resources for you to use aria2 as a portable application without using terminals.

 NOTE | 2
-BasicDownload/NightLoad with Aria2 is still in BETA.
+NightLoad with Aria2 is still in BETA.
 In some cases, this can be caused by errors or incomplete/unfinished file download issues.
 These problems will be corrected in the future.

 NOTE | 3
 Initially, the app was designed for Windwos 10 (32/64) and Windows 11.
 Not tested for Windows 7/8/8.1 operating systems.
 However, it should work when Python or Python3 is installed.
 If it works, please let me know in the Telegram Support Channel!